jedld/Gameboy-Enhanced-Firmware-m5stack-cardputer-/README.md

 * Added mute and volume half/max contols to Fn+Left/Right keys

 01.05.2024:v0.621
-* Experimented with an inline version of the ganeboy CPU its various functions but they yeilded no performance gain
+* Experimented with an inline version of the Game Boy CPU and its various functions but they yielded no performance gain
 * CPU step loop moved inside of peanut_gb to reduce function calls, essentially the same as inline but with no memory penalty

 30.05.2024.v0.62